MattyGWS/HorizonXI-Linux-Installation/README.md

 # HorizonXI-Linux-Installation
-A step by step guide to installing HorizonXI, the private FFXI server, on linux using Steam.
+A step by step guide to installing HorizonXI, the private FFXI server, on linux/steamdeck using Steam.

 **Please please please read each step carefully and do things in the correct order.**